barbarer/py4e-int/_sources/functions/Exercises.rst

     :answer_a: the function header
     :answer_b: the function body
     :answer_c: the function definition
+    :answer_d: the function named
     :correct: a
     :feedback_a: Correct!
 The first line of a function definition is the header.
     :feedback_b: Incorrect!
 Everything but the first line of a function definition is the function body.
 Try again.
     :feedback_c: Incorrect!
 Lines 1 and 2 collectively are the function definition.
 Try again.
+    :feedback_d: Incorrect!
+The name is printWeather.

     Consider the code below.
 Line 1 is called...